-What Is the Most Appropriate Placement for Children Who Are Blind or Visually Impaired?
+What Is the Most Appropriate Placement for Children Who Are Blind or Low Vision?

-There is a wealth of information and opinion available on the subject of the “best” school placement for children who are blind or visually impaired.
+There is a wealth of information and opinion available on the subject of the “best” school placement for children who are blind or low vision.
 I offer a word of caution and advice as you are wading through the vast information sources that give what may be contradictory advice.
 Each child (and family) is unique in his or her needs for accommodations and types of programs.
 What works well for one may fall flat for another.
-The best environment includes both time with sighted peers, to develop community social skills, and time with others who are visually impaired, to avoid isolation.
+The best environment includes both time with sighted peers, to develop community social skills, and time with others who are blind or low vision, to avoid isolation.

 - Residential/state schools for the blind

-- Resource room program in neighborhood schools specifically designed for students with visual impairments
+- Resource room program in neighborhood schools specifically designed for students with blindness or low vision

 - Itinerant model, where teachers of students with visual impairments (TVIs) travel to the students’ local schools to provide instruction.